 Serve with a big green salad, crusty garlic bread and a rich red wine.
 Perfect!!!
 Every time.
 Enjoy.

 Oh, by the way!
 As you can see, this is enough for a crowd!
-Two of us could never eat the whole thing in one meat – but it freezes beautifully.
+Two of us could never eat the whole thing in one meal – but it freezes beautifully.
 After we enjoy the first meal, I cut the rest into dinner size portions, wrap and freeze it for at least four more dinners.
 Having meals this good all ready to go by just adding a salad and bread is great after a busy day.